Argentina quits anti-Maduro Lima Group

 The Argentine government of President Alberto Fernández Wednesday confirmed the country had decided to withdraw from the so-called Lima Group, a consortium formed with Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Honduras, Mexico, Panama, Paraguay, Peru, Guyana, and Saint Lucia.
 Barbados, the United States, Grenada, and Jamaica to isolate the Venezuelan administration headed by Nicolás Maduro.

 Argentina's move is to be viewed as a gesture of support for Maduro as well as a rejection to opposition leader Juan Guaidó.
-Argentina had joined the Group in 2017 under then President Mauricio Macri to seek a democratic solution to the social, political and economic crisis in Venezuela.
+Argentina had joined the Group in 2017 under then-President Mauricio Macri to seek a democratic solution to the social, political, and economic crisis in Venezuela.

 The Argentine Foreign Ministry said Wednesday in a statement that ”the actions that the Group (of Lima) has been promoting at the international level, seeking to isolate the Government of Venezuela and its representatives, have led to nothing” and “... the participation of a sector of the Venezuelan opposition (in reference to Guaidó) as one more member of the Lima Group has led to the adoption of positions which our Government has not been able to and cannot accompany.“